Kooth CAMHS Support

-Mental health stigma is a common barrier to mental health services, which prevents many CYP accessing services at an early enough stage for it to be considered early intervention or prevention.
+Mental health stigma is a common barrier to mental health services, which prevents many young people accessing services at an early enough stage for it to be considered early intervention or prevention.
 Kooth provides a secure, safe, accessible space, where all content is moderated to assure the protection of all service users.

 Outcome Informed, User Led